barupal/exposome/README.md

-# exposome
+# The Blood Exposome Database
-The Blood Exposome Database
+The database is available here www.bloodexposome.org